Click ship to open the Palmerston ship page

 About the turn of the century the family moved south to Chaslands where the land was being cleared for settlement.
 Here the family built a Bung House, a house made of tree ferns or pomngas.
 Before the coming of the saw mills, timber had to be transported by bullock dray for quite long distances.
 Corrugated iron made for both roofing and chimney, and glass and timber were kept to a minimum.
 Mrs. Hayes, of Tahakopa, (nee Annie Junge) recalls her parent’s house in the Chaslands; “We gathered moss to pack between the bunghies and then plastered the inside walls with clay.
 When finished they were as smooth as any modern house.”
 The outside was soon picturesquely covered with the ivy and creepers they planted.
 A very different residence from the five-roomed wooden house they had left.
 Most of these houses had clay floors kept smooth and clean.
 Fireplaces were big open hearths, and bread was baked in camp ovens from yeast fermented at home.
 The fireplace in the Junge house held four camp ovens, two at the back and two at the front, and the family had a bunghie wash-house too, with a fireplace for boiling the washing in Kerosene tins.
 Every year there was a fortnight’s holiday in late summer or early autumn, a working holiday if ever there was one, for the children to cut weed on their parent’s farm.
 Annie Junge was walking the four miles to the township for the mail one day, when a stranger on horseback asked if she had been cutting ragwort on her father’s farm.
 She said, “I’ll show you if I have been cutting weed!” and held out her blistered hands.
 It was the Stock Inspector to whom she showed the painful evidence,” and we had to milk the cows with our blistered hands.”
 It is recalled in those early years of Chaslands School and, as at that distance they could not be compelled to attend in rough weather, they then missed school.
 Here they had some good times with tales of pig hunting and wild cattle hunting in regions of dense bush.
 Anna of Chaslands, was naturalised as a New Zealand citizen on 13 March 1903.

-Antoni Waliński left Malżewko for Hamburg with extended family where they set aboard the Reichstag on 10 May 1874, arriving at Port Nicholson, Wellington on 6 Aug 1874.
-Listed aboard was—Anton Świtala (Waliński) 3.
-He travelled with family south to Greytown where they settled.
-Antoni was apparently quite an academic at school and a very good singer, singing in many concerts.
-Being keen in sports, he was a keen footballer & a keen cyclist, excelling in both.
-He first worked as an apprentice for Ralston’s Butchery at Greytown.
-Antoni married on 19 July 1899 at Church of the Sacred Heart, Allanton to Martha Smolenski (1881-1951) Greytown, the daughter of Johann Smoliński & Francisca Malińowska.
-They married in a double wedding ceremony with Johann Smolenski & Annie Black.
-Antoni had intentions of marrying Martha ever since she was a young girl, waiting for her to become of age.
-They first settled in Allanton where they had their first two children—Frank William (1900-1964) & Eric George (1901-1982).
-The family then moved to Dunedin where Antoni worked at various times as a butcher, labourer & linesmen laying the Castle Street tramlines.
-Here they had the remaining family—Minnie (1903-1983), Thomas Edward (1909-1972) & Mona (1913-2006).
-Unfortunately Antoni died at Dunedin on 18 March 1915 aged 44 and is buried the Allanton Cemetery.
+Antoni Waliński left Malżewko for Hamburg with extended family where they set aboard the Reichstag on 10 May 1874, arriving at Port Nicholson in Wellington on 6 Aug 1874.
+Listed aboard was—Anton Świtala (Waliński) age 3.
+He travelled with extended family south to Allanton where they settled.
+Antoni was apparently quite an academic at school and a very good singer, appearing in many concerts.
+Being keen in sports, he was a keen footballer and a keen cyclist, excelling in both.
+He first worked as an apprentice for Ralston’s Butchery at Allanton before marrying on 19 July 1899 at the Church of the Sacred Heart at Allanton to Martha Smolenski (b.
+1881 at Allanton–d.
+1951), the daughter of Jan Smoliński and Franciszka Malińowska.
+They married in a double wedding ceremony with John Smolenski and Annie Black.
+Antoni had intentions of marrying Martha ever since she was a young girl, waiting patiently for her to become of age.
+They first settled in Allanton where they had their first two children, Frank William (b.
+1900–d.
+1964) and Eric George (b.
+1901–d, 1982).
+The family then moved to Dunedin where Antoni worked at various times as a butcher, labourer and linesmen, laying the Castle Street tramlines.
+Here they had the remaining family, Minnie (b.
+1903–d.
+1983), Thomas Edward (b.
+1909–d.
+1972) and Mona (b.
+1913–d.
+2006).
+Sadly Antoni died at his residence at Harrow Street in Dunedin on 18 March 1915 aged 44 and is buried at the Allanton Cemetery.
 Mysteriously both males from the double wedding died very young and as a result the family regarded double weddings as a bad omen.
-Martha then married on 27 December 1920 at St. Joseph’s Cathedral, Dunedin to Arthur Palmer (1881).
-Family—Dunedin; Phyllis Mabel (1921-2005) & Reta Frances (1924-2017).
-Martha died at Allanton on 4 October 1951 aged 70.

 Crawford P. E. E. We Were Here Too!, History of the Junge family.
 (1982), pages 104 – 123.